-- 1. The use of quickly-passing accidentals within a jins, or of melodic motion outside of the central 3-5 notes of the jins, which doesn't destabilize the jins tonicization, and hence could be characterized as a melody within the jins itself, rather than a true modulation (some might make this argument about my use of "Jins Pseudo-Sikah"). - 2.
-The tonicization of a new area, or the shifting of intervallic relations around a tonic, in a way that is typical and expected within the repertory of a given maqam, and hence should not be considered a change of maqam but rather an internal move from jins to jins within the maqam.
-The cataloguing of these would give a fuller and more accurate representation of each maqam than the single scalar representation of conventional theory; this article has focused on the description of this category. - 3.
+- 2. The tonicization of a new area, or the shifting of intervallic relations around a tonic, in a way that is typical and expected within the repertory of a given maqam and hence should not be considered a change of maqam but rather an internal move from jins to jins within the maqam.
+The cataloguing of these would give a fuller and more accurate representation of each maqam than the single scalar representation of conventional theory.
+This article has focused on the description of this category. - 3.
 A significant modulation that destabilizes the original root jins enough, and/or builds a large enough structure of multiple linked ajnas outside of the original maqam, to be considered a true modulation from maqam to maqam.
-For the most part, these moves are accomplished by a series of individual steps, each one of which can be found in category 2; but the combination of them goes outside the bounds of a maqam as typically used.
+For the most part, these moves are accomplished by a series of individual steps, each one of which can be found in category 2, but the combination of them goes outside the bounds of a maqam as typically used.

 It should be noted that this third kind of motion is quite rare in the music composed before 1950, except in the compositions and improvisations of Mohamed Abdel-Wahab.
-The folk traditions of the Arab world apparently do not use it at all, sticking instead to the traditional motions among ajnas (category 2), which are as instinctively understood by native musicians as are the typical Blues progressions to Blues musicians in the U.S., as I noted above.
-Zakaria Ahmed, one of the major early composers for Umm Kulthum, uses these category 2 modulations-and the song "Ghannili Shwayya" is a perfect example of this use of multiple category 2 modulations-but he has a very large vocabulary of such, using all of the different possible ajnas available to him, rather than simply sticking to the most common ones.
-He arguably therefore gives the fullest expression to the maqam system in its traditional form, and the body of his compositional work could be taken as a canonical representation of the Egyptian Magam in the first half of the 20th century.
+The folk traditions of the Arab world apparently do not use it at all, sticking instead to the traditional motions among ajnas (category 2), which are as instinctively understood by native musicians as are the typical Blues progressions to Blues musicians in the U.S. Zakaria Ahmed, one of the major early composers for Umm Kulthum, uses these category 2 modulations-the song "Ghannili Shwayya" is a perfect example of this use of multiple category 2 modulations-but he has a very large vocabulary of such, using all of the different possible ajnas available to him rather than simply sticking to the most common ones.
+He arguably therefore gives the fullest expression to the maqam system in its traditional form, and the body of his compositional work could be taken as a canonical representation of the Egyptian Maqam in the first half of the 20th century.